15-year-old Gauff upsets ’19 champ Osaka at Australian Open

-MELBOURNE, Australia (AP) — Playing nothing like what her age or her ranking would suggest, Coco Gauff steadily made her way to her latest Grand Slam upset, eliminating defending champion Naomi Osaka in the Australian Open’s third round 6-3, 6-4 on Friday.
+After the match, during her on-court interview, Gauff turned into a rather typical teen, joking about wanting to take “a selfie for Instagram” with Rod Laver, the 11-time major champion after whom the stadium is named.

+“Honestly, like, what is my life?
+Like, oh, my gosh!”
+Gauff told the crowd.
+“Two years ago, I lost first round in juniors and now I’m here.
+This is crazy.”

-The 15-year-old American became the youngest player to beat a top-five opponent in a women’s tour-level match since Jennifer Capriati did it at 15 in 1991.
+She is also the youngest player to beat a top-five opponent in a women’s tour-level match since Jennifer Capriati did it at 15 in 1991.

 Gauff pulled this off with some big serving, consistent groundstrokes and by letting Osaka largely be her own undoing.

 Osaka made 30 unforced errors, Gauff merely 17.
-This was a rematch of a third-round match at the U.S. Open last September, which Osaka won in straight sets.
+This was a rematch from the third round at the U.S. Open last September; Osaka won that one in straight sets, then consoled a crying Gauff afterward and encouraged her to speak to the fans.

+“Her serve is way better,” Osaka said.
+“I feel like I wasn’t really swinging freely, and she was.”

-But Gauff’s game is growing so quickly.
+Gauff’s game is growing so quickly.

 Osaka, for her part, made her own rapid ascent to the top of tennis, claiming the trophies at the U.S. Open in 2018 and Australian Open in 2019 to rise to No. 1 in the WTA rankings.
 She is only 22 herself.